RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 You can extend the plugin to moderate other types of content, such as user-submitted posts, by using the appropriate hooks and filters in WordPress.

+## FAQ

+1. **Is there any cost associated with using the OpenAI Moderation API?**

+   The OpenAI Moderation API is a separate service provided by [OpenAI](https://openai.com), and it may have its own pricing structure.
+You can check the [OpenAI website](https://platform.openai.com/docs/guides/moderation/overview) for the current pricing details.
+The OpenAI Moderation WordPress Plugin itself is free and does not have a paid version.

+2. **What data is sent to the OpenAI API?**

+   Only the content of the comment is sent to the OpenAI API for moderation.
+No personally identifiable information (PII) or other sensitive data is sent.
+Please see the [OpenAI privacy policy](https://openai.com/policies/privacy-policy) for more details.

+3. **What happens if the OpenAI API is unreachable or there's an error in the response?**

+   If the OpenAI API is unreachable or there's an error in the response, the comment moderation process will fail, and the comment will be allowed to be posted as-is.
+This ensures that users can still interact with your website even in case of temporary API issues.

+4. **Can I customize the error message shown to users when their comment is rejected?**

+   Yes, you can customize the error message by creating a dedicated error page in your WordPress admin area and selecting it in the plugin settings.
+If no error page is configured, a generic WordPress error message will be shown instead.

+5. **Is the OpenAI Moderation WordPress Plugin compatible with other WordPress plugins?**

+   The plugin should work well with most WordPress plugins.
+However, compatibility issues may arise with other plugins that modify the comment submission process or interact with the OpenAI API.
+If you encounter any compatibility issues, please open a [bug report issue](https://github.com/RAHB-REALTORS-Association/OpenAI-Moderation-WP/issues).

+6. **Can I use the OpenAI Moderation WordPress Plugin to moderate other types of user-submitted content?**

+   While the plugin is designed to moderate comments by default, you can extend its functionality to moderate other types of content, such as user-submitted posts, by using the appropriate hooks and filters in WordPress.

 ## Troubleshooting

 If the plugin is not working as expected, make sure that your OpenAI API key is valid and that the **Enable OpenAI Moderation** checkbox is checked in the plugin settings.